 At the age of seventeen, Evers joined the U. S. Army.
 He served overseas during World War II, first in Australia and then in the Philippines.
 When he left the Army in 1946, Evers returned home to Decatur.
 During the 1940s, Evers began his life-long commitment to the civil rights movement when he, along with Medgar, organized voter registration drives throughout Mississippi.
 He enrolled at Alcorn Agricultural and Mechanical College (now Alcorn State University) where he graduated in 1950.
-While at Alcorn, Evers captained the school’s football team and was student body president.
+While at Alcorn, Evers was the captain of the football team and student body president.
 During his summers, however, he traveled north to Chicago, Illinois with his brother Medgar in search of work.
 In 1951, Evers married Nannie Laurie and they moved to the town of Philadelphia, Mississippi.
 Evers found a job teaching history and coaching high school football in the nearby town of Noxapater.
 Evers left teaching when the school in which he taught refused to accept his daughter as a student.

 After his short stint in teaching, Evers engaged in many different business pursuits over the next several years.
 He worked as a funeral parlor director, cab driver, disc jockey, and even as a bootlegger.
 Evers was made the National Association for the Advancement of Colored People (NAACP) State Voter Registration Chairman in 1954.
 He remained in Mississippi until 1956, when he was run out of town by angry whites who feared Evers’s political activism.
 Evers then moved to Chicago and became a successful nightclub owner, disc jockey, and real estate agent.
 He lived in Chicago until his brother Medgar was assassinated in 1963.
 Upon his return to Mississippi, he took over his brother’s position as field director of the NAACP in Mississippi.
 As field director, Evers organized and led many demonstrations for the rights of African Americans.